Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_26_developer_best_practices/guide.en-gb.md

 - **Understand Your Application Requirements**: Start by thoroughly understanding the application requirements and how data will be accessed.
 This helps in designing schemas that meet performance and scalability needs.

 - **Use Schema Design Patterns**: Utilize common [schema design patterns](https://www.mongodb.com/blog/post/building-with-patterns-a-summary) like the **Bucket Pattern**, **Outlier Pattern**, **Subset Pattern**, and **Attribute Pattern** to handle large datasets efficiently.
 Each pattern has specific use cases:
     - [Bucket Pattern](https://www.mongodb.com/blog/post/building-with-patterns-the-bucket-pattern): Ideal for time-series data, this pattern groups related data into buckets to reduce the number of documents and improve query performance.
     - [Outlier Pattern](https://www.mongodb.com/blog/post/building-with-patterns-the-outlier-pattern): Manage outliers separately to maintain efficient indexing and querying for the majority of your data.
     - [Subset Pattern](https://www.mongodb.com/blog/post/building-with-patterns-the-subset-pattern): Break down large datasets into manageable subsets to enhance performance and maintainability.
-  - [Attribute Pattern](https://www.mongodb.com/blog/post/building-with-patterns-the-attribute-pattern): used to handle scenarios where documents contain a large number of similar fields, by consolidating them into a key-value pair array, thus optimizing for query flexibility and storage efficiency.
+    - [Attribute Pattern](https://www.mongodb.com/blog/post/building-with-patterns-the-attribute-pattern): Used to handle scenarios where documents contain a large number of similar fields, by consolidating them into a key-value pair array, thus optimizing for query flexibility and storage efficiency.

 - **Avoid Schema Design Anti-Patterns**: Be aware of and avoid common [schema design anti-patterns](https://www.mongodb.com/developer/products/mongodb/schema-design-anti-pattern-summary/) such as:
     - **Massive Arrays**: Arrays with large numbers of elements can lead to inefficient querying and increased memory usage.
     - **Overly Deeply Nested Documents**: Deeply nested documents can complicate queries and degrade performance.
 Instead, consider flattening your data structure or using references.
     - **Monolithic Collections**: Avoid storing unrelated data in a single collection, which can lead to inefficient indexing and querying.

 - **Leverage Document Validation**: Leverage, whenever necessary, MongoDB’s [schema validation](https://www.mongodb.com/docs/manual/core/schema-validation/#schema-validation) to enforce data integrity and ensure that documents adhere to a defined structure.
 Be cautious not to overuse this feature, as it consumes additional resources.
 Remember, MongoDB is designed to be flexible.